 Indian shares flat as financials counter gains in IT stocks

-BENGALURU, May 27 (Reuters) - Indian shares were largely unchanged early on Thursday, as losses in heavyweight financials offset gains in information technology stocks.
+BENGALURU, May 27 (Reuters) - Indian shares were flat on Thursday as losses in heavyweight financials offset gains in information technology stocks, even as daily COVID-19 cases continued to fall.

 Investors' sentiment has improved in the recent days due to a steady decline in daily COVID-19 cases in India.
 Earlier this week, the country reported its lowest daily rise of cases in more than a month.